1992 Major League Baseball postseason: Atlanta Braves vs. Pittsburgh Pirates

 This was a rematch of the previous year's series, which the Braves won in seven games.
-In what is considered by many to be one of the greatest playoff series in the history of North American sports, the Braves, despite blowing a 3–1 series lead, dispatched the Pirates in seven games yet again, capped off by a late rally by the Braves in the bottom of the ninth inning of Game 7.
+In what is considered to be one of the greatest postseason series in league history, the Braves dispatched the Pirates in seven games yet again to return to the World Series for the second year in a row.

 John Smoltz pitched seven innings of shutout ball as the Braves took Game 1.
 In Game 2, Steve Avery pitched six shutout innings as the Braves blew out the Pirates to take a 2–0 series lead headed to Pittsburgh.
 In Game 3, Tim Wakefield out-dueled Tom Glavine in a classic pitchers’ duel as the former pitched a complete game in a Pirates victory.
 Smoltz earned his second victory of the series in Game 4 as the Braves took a 3–1 series lead and looked poised to close out the series.
 However, the Pirates responded.
 Bob Walk stifled the Braves’ offense in a complete game performance in Game 5 as the Pirates blew out the Braves to send the series back to Atlanta.
 Game 5 was the last postseason game ever played at Three Rivers Stadium, and remains the most recent NLCS game played in Pittsburgh to date.
 Then in Game 6, Barry Bonds ignited the Pirates’ offense as they chased Glavine from the mound in a blowout win to force a seventh game, with Wakefield earning his second complete game victory.

 Game 7 was the most notable contest of the series.
 In the bottom of the ninth inning, the Pirates held a 2–1 lead and were one out away from returning to the World Series.
-However, the Braves had the bases loaded, and then Atlanta's Francisco Cabrera cracked a two-run single that scored David Justice and Sid Bream.
-Bream famously slid to score the Series-winning run, beating the throw by Bonds.
+However, the Braves had the bases loaded, and then Atlanta's Francisco Cabrera cracked a walk-off two-run RBI single that scored David Justice and Sid Bream.
+Bream famously slid to score the pennant-winning run, beating the throw by Bonds.